xnm3YQNfEx/GOCSaveEditor/README.md

 This is an attempt at reversing the save file format for the 1998 classic Gangsters Organized Crime.
 Very much a work in progress, will likely be bugs, and likely a project that will be abandoned when I get bored.

+## Building
+- Starting with an existing Rust development environment
+- Run `cargo build`

+## Running
+- Currently there is no CLI or GUI interface, no arguments, nothing aside from some hard coded paths in main.rs
+- Some examples of how to do compression and decompression are already present, just update as needed first.
+- Save and then run `cargo run`

 ## Main goals
 - Save decompresson
 - Save recompression